 ARTICLE 11 - An employment contract is deemed to have been made for an indefinite period where the employment relationship is not based on a fixed term.
-An employment contract for a definite period is one that is concluded between the employer and the employee in written form, which has a specified term or which is based on the emergence of objective conditions like the completion of a certain work or the materialisation of a certain event.
+An employment contract for a definite period is concluded between the employer and the employee in written form, which has a specified term, or which is based on the emergence of objective conditions like the completion of a certain work or the materialization of a certain event.

-An employment contract for a definite period must not be concluded more than once, except when there is an essential reason which may necessitate repeated (chain) contracts.
+An employment contract for a definite period must not be concluded more than once, except when a fundamental reason requires repeated (chain) contracts.
 Otherwise, the employment contract is deemed to have been made for an indefinite period from the very beginning.

 Chain contracts based on essential reasons shall maintain their status as contracts made for a definite period.